Te Hunga Tauwhiro i te Kura (SWiS)

 View the poster [PDF, 4.5 MB] (can be printed as A3 or A1)

-Technical information on how to use the SWiS visual identity, including versions of the logo, colours, etc.
+Technical information on how to use the SWiS visual identity, including versions of the logo, colours, and so on.

 Strengths and difficulties questionnaire (SDQ) reporting process